Mine-resistant, ambush-protected vehicles causing a social media stir

 “This might be something that’s well used in the future,” said Carolyn McKinney, “and you do have to prepare for the future.”

 The so-called ‘hand-me-down’ actually saves the department $500,000.
-For a list of what other North Carolina law enforcement agencies acquired through the 1033 program, click here.
+Below is a list of what other North Carolina law enforcement agencies received through the 1033 program.